 Ingredient notes

 - Hachiya persimmons: these are the persimmons that are teardrop shaped.
 They need to be very ripe before using in the cake.
-I give a couple more persimmon tips in the tips and tricks section below!
+I give a couple more persimmon tips in the Persimmon tips and tricks section below!

 - Brown sugar: the recipe calls for dark brown sugar because the extra bit of caramel flavor goes so well with the other flavors in the cake.
 But, if you only have light brown sugar, that will work too!